 In this section, we present the issue of labour shortages from the perspective of employers, within the context of the current pandemic situation.
-The reopening of large sections of the economy during the spring to summer of this year, following extended pandemic shutdowns, has triggered labour shortages in a number of countries, with a range of consequences for businesses and the economy: from wages to service provision, production levels and inflation.
+The reopening of large sections of the economy during the spring

+In the US, this includes sectors such as manufacturing and hospitality (Warrington, 2021). provision, production levels and inflation.
 As detailed below, a breadth of causes and remedies for shortages have been proposed - including a number of the topics addressed in this review.

 There is some evidence that the pandemic has exacerbated shortages in the LTC and Property Services sectors, which we shall detail in the following section (1.2.).
-However, it is worth exploring the labour shortages that have been most publicised across various countries, which include labour-intensive and contact-intensive sectors that are comparable to the sectors considered in this review and are probable competitors on the labour market.
+However, it is worth exploring the labour shortages that have been most publicised across various countries, which include labour-intensive and contact-intensive sectors1 that are comparable to the sectors considered in this review and are probable competitors on the labour market.
 A relevant anecdotal example of the increased competition in demand for labour is the recent news that some care workers in the UK have switched to Amazon warehouse jobs due to these offering 30% higher pay (Booth, 2021).

 In this section, we will give a brief overview of the impact of labour shortages in the Eurozone area as well as the UK and US, where labour shortages have been particularly widespread.

 In the EU, labour shortages since economic reopening have varied greatly across Member States.
 In at least two sectors, however, shortages appear more generalised.
-Construction has seen a record high in firms reporting labour shortages (27% of contractors), in conditions of strong demand, particularly across Germany, Austria and France (Arnold, 2021; ECB, 2021b; van Sante, 2021).
+Construction has seen a record high in firms reporting labour shortages

+(27% of contractors), in conditions of strong demand, particularly across Germany, Austria and France (Arnold, 2021; ECB, 2021b; van Sante, 2021).
 The financial corporation ING has suggested that companies could try to solve this problem by increasing labour productivity through mechanisation and digitalisation, by attracting skilled migrant labour, or by investing in training for younger employees to bind them to the company for a longer period (van Sante, 2021).
 Meanwhile, in road haulage, worsening lorry driver shortages across Europe (e.g., 60,000 drivers are lacking in Germany) are predicted to lead to "high single to low double-digit" wage increases (Dempsey & Khan, 2021; Arnold, 2021).

 Such wage developments in other services sectors could mean that more workers in LTC and Property Services will opt to move sector in order to earn greater wages, thereby exacerbating the existing labour shortages identified in the RETAIN project.